-Following are several Christmas traditions that we have used in our family over the years.
+Following are several Christmas family traditions that we have used in over the years.
 We'd love to hear from you about other Christmas traditions that you have in your own families; just send us a note through our Contact Page.

 We may consider the Christmas tradition of reading the Christmas story a given, but after hearing others talk, it often gets overlooked in the hustle and bustle of opening gifts and preparing a big meal.

 Take time this Christmas to sit down with your family either on Christmas Eve or Christmas Day to read the story of the first Christmas in the Bible.
 When our children were little we would have them add the individual pieces to our Nativity set as we read the story.

 As they have gotten older, we no longer put our wrapped gifts under the tree.
 Instead we set up our Nativity set under our Christmas tree to represent God's greatest gift - Jesus!

 Setting up a Nativity set is a wonderful family tradition in itself!
 There are all sorts of Nativity Story activites for fun or interactive Christmas Bible lessons!

 Still another family tradition we have is that the kids may open one single gift early on Christmas Eve.
 As they do we emphasize that God has given us the single greatest gift that was ever given in His Son, Jesus.